-A nonstress test is a type of test done during pregnancy.
+A nonstress test is done during pregnancy.
 It measures the heart rate of the unborn baby (fetus) in response to its movements.
 In most cases, the heart rate of a healthy baby increases when the baby moves.
-The nonstress test is usually done in the last trimester of pregnancy.
+The nonstress test is usually done in the last trimester (weeks 29 to 40) of pregnancy.

 Why might I need a nonstress test?

 Your healthcare provider may advise a nonstress test in any of these cases:

 Your pregnancy is high risk because you have diabetes, high blood pressure, a clotting or blood disorder, or thyroid, kidney, or heart disease

 Your baby is moving less than usual, has slow growth, has too much or too little amniotic fluid, or is overdue